Self-hosted runtime control for agent actions

 Core capabilities

-Practical controls for real agent traffic.
+Practical controls for real agent actions.

 01